 Let’s face it, if you’ve struggled to restrain yourself from polishing off your Easter eggs then you’re not alone.
 But does this make you a sugar addict?

 Sugar can stimulate the release of a neurotransmitter called dopamine which is responsible for the ‘reward’ response.
 It basically makes us feel good, which can make us want to stimulate that system again.

-Interestingly drugs of abuse also stimulate the dopamine system which is why the notion of sugar being addictive is highly convincing.
-Whilst the sugar addiction concept is extremely compelling, there are a number of reasons to exercise caution in this notion.
+Interestingly, drug abuse also stimulate the dopamine system which is why the notion of sugar being addictive is highly convincing.
+Whilst the sugar addiction concept is extremely compelling, there are a number of reasons to exercise caution in this notion…

 It’s also important to remember that whilst sugar triggers the dopamine response, so do things like winning, hugging someone, having a lovely hot shower, a gift that that you really like, exercising and even listening to highly pleasurable music.

 2. Much of the research around sugar addiction has been done on animals, humans are different!

 The theory that sugar is addictive is largely based on evidence from feeding studies conducted in rats.
 One commonly cited study looked into giving laboratory rats a choice between normal rat food and sugared water.
 The rats would binge on the sugared water and there was an increase in dopamine levels in response to this sugared water – just like in a cocaine addiction.